ShaistaAfreen09/Chat-Application/README.md

 # Chat-Application
-Basic Chat Apllication using websockets
+Basic Chat Application using websockets ,Html,CSS and js.